Legal

 Privacy Policy

-Fern & Echo is built on a single architectural principle: we cannot read your vault.
+Fern & Echo is built on a single architectural principle: we cannot read your vault - with exception, see Section 4.
 All sensitive data is encrypted in your browser before it ever reaches our servers.
-This policy explains what we do collect, why, and how it is handled.
+This policy explains what we do collect, why, and how it is handled — including the one narrow exception where a vault key temporarily exists on our servers.

 Data Flow